jg-rp/liquid/README.rst

             return TemplateSource(source, template_name, None)

-``TemplateSource`` is a named tuple containing the template source as a string, it's name and an optional ``uptodate`` callable.
+``TemplateSource`` is a named tuple containing the template source as a string, its name and an optional ``uptodate`` callable.
 If ``uptodate`` is not ``None`` it should be a callable that returns ``False`` if the template needs to be loaded again, or ``True`` otherwise.